Fibonacci Sequence & Phi (Φ)

 The Ancient Origins of Phi

-Phi ‘Φ’ is the first letter of the name Phidias (Greek:Φειδίας), the ancient sculptor who created the statue of Zeus at Olympia, one of the seven wonders of the ancient world.
-He applied the golden ratio in the construction of the Athenian Parthenon.
+• Phidias (Greek: Φειδίας), the renowned ancient sculptor who created the statue of Zeus at Olympia, one of the seven wonders of the ancient world.
+He is believed to have used the Golden Ratio in the design of the Athenian Parthenon.

 Unique mathematical properties of Phi

-It is impossible to pin the golden ratio down.
-The first 10 million digits were computed in 1996, but they were never repeated.
+It is impossible to fully pin down the golden ratio.
+The first 10 million digits were computed in 1996, and no repeating pattern has ever been found.
 Here are some basic mathematical properties of Phi.

 Key Properties of Phi: